mascanho/Algarve-Tourism-Web-App/README.md

 ## TLDR

-- A website that works as an agregator for locations and points of interest to those who frequent the Algarve region.
+- A website that works as an aggregator for locations and points of interest to those who frequent the Algarve region.

 - Its main goal is to have a clean and easy-to-use UI where users can easialy interact with the website and view locations based on category.